aces/Loris/modules/media/README.md

 permissions for access to the directory must be set-up manually, either the web server `user` or `group` must have read and write permissions.

+## Notifications

+In order to enable Media upload digest notifications the proper configuration must be set up.

+The media_upload_digest tool must be added to the Cron job for whatever frequency it should be run.
+`php media_upload_digest.php [-days|-months|-years] [number] [-email (optional)]`

+Further, each user that should receive the Media Upload Digest notifications should have the `media_upload_digest` permission, and `Media: Email Digest of Recently Uploaded Files` activated in the notifications tab.

 ## Interactions with LORIS

 Media module depends on a session to be already created before any files can be